Malipur

 Malipur is a town in Ambedkar Nagar district.
-It is situated on Nawab Yusuf road between Akbarpur (20 km) and Shahganj (27 km).
-Malipur comes under Jalalpur tehsil and is connected to Jalalpur (12 km) by road and his (67 km)in Rajesultanpur.
+It is situated on National Highway 135A between Akbarpur (20 km) and Shahganj (27 km).
+Another Major District road : MDR82E passes through Malipur connecting Nempur to Ramgarh via Jalalpur.
+Malipur comes under Jalalpur tehsil and is connected to Jalalpur (12 km) by road.
+Malipur is also connected to all major cities of Uttar Pradesh via nearby passing Purvanchal Expressway, and the Gorakhpur Link Expressway.